MURDriverless/MUR_Docker/readme.md

      - Follow this and do the next steps until you add the SSH key to your github account https://docs.github.com/en/github/authenticating-to-github/checking-for-existing-ssh-keys
      - Its probably good to not put a passphrase for now, you can always change it and add later https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases
 8. Once that is done, run “cd ../..” to get back to /MURworkspace/
-9. Pleases run “catkin build” when you no longer need access to the laptop and can keep it powered for half an hour or more, it may hang, just leave it and let it do its thing.
+9. Please run “catkin build” ONLY when you no longer need access to the laptop and can keep it powered for half an hour or more.
+It may hang, just leave it and let it do its thing.
 It may fail, doesn’t matter, just run “catkin build” again until it succeeds.

 ## 5) Run MURsim Slow Lap
 Run “source devel/setup.bash” to source the setup file